matplotlib/matplotlib/doc/install/environment_variables_faq.rst

   used to find a base directory in which the :file:`matplotlib` subdirectory is created.

-.. envvar:: MPLSETUPCFG

-   This optional variable can be set to the full path of a :file:`mplsetup.cfg` configuration file used to customize the Matplotlib build.
-By default, a :file:`mplsetup.cfg` file in the root of the Matplotlib source tree will be read.
-Supported build options are listed in :file:`mplsetup.cfg.template`.

 .. envvar:: PATH

   The list of directories searched to find executable programs.